citrix/citrix-daas-rest-go/citrixquickdeploy/docs/EditSiteSettingsRequestModel.md

 HasMultiTenantServicesAccess returns a boolean if a field has been set.

+### SetMultiTenantServicesAccessNil

+`func (o *EditSiteSettingsRequestModel) SetMultiTenantServicesAccessNil(b bool)`

+ SetMultiTenantServicesAccessNil sets the value for MultiTenantServicesAccess to be an explicit nil

+### UnsetMultiTenantServicesAccess
+`func (o *EditSiteSettingsRequestModel) UnsetMultiTenantServicesAccess()`

+UnsetMultiTenantServicesAccess ensures that no value is present for MultiTenantServicesAccess, not even an explicit nil
+### GetAotSetting

+`func (o *EditSiteSettingsRequestModel) GetAotSetting() EditAotSettingRequestModel`

+GetAotSetting returns the AotSetting field if non-nil, zero value otherwise.

+### GetAotSettingOk

+`func (o *EditSiteSettingsRequestModel) GetAotSettingOk() (*EditAotSettingRequestModel, bool)`

+GetAotSettingOk returns a tuple with the AotSetting field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAotSetting

+`func (o *EditSiteSettingsRequestModel) SetAotSetting(v EditAotSettingRequestModel)`

+SetAotSetting sets AotSetting field to given value.

+### HasAotSetting

+`func (o *EditSiteSettingsRequestModel) HasAotSetting() bool`

+HasAotSetting returns a boolean if a field has been set.

+### SetAotSettingNil

+`func (o *EditSiteSettingsRequestModel) SetAotSettingNil(b bool)`

+ SetAotSettingNil sets the value for AotSetting to be an explicit nil

+### UnsetAotSetting
+`func (o *EditSiteSettingsRequestModel) UnsetAotSetting()`

+UnsetAotSetting ensures that no value is present for AotSetting, not even an explicit nil
+### GetEntraIdSetting

+`func (o *EditSiteSettingsRequestModel) GetEntraIdSetting() EntraIdSettingModel`

+GetEntraIdSetting returns the EntraIdSetting field if non-nil, zero value otherwise.

+### GetEntraIdSettingOk

+`func (o *EditSiteSettingsRequestModel) GetEntraIdSettingOk() (*EntraIdSettingModel, bool)`

+GetEntraIdSettingOk returns a tuple with the EntraIdSetting field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEntraIdSetting

+`func (o *EditSiteSettingsRequestModel) SetEntraIdSetting(v EntraIdSettingModel)`

+SetEntraIdSetting sets EntraIdSetting field to given value.

+### HasEntraIdSetting

+`func (o *EditSiteSettingsRequestModel) HasEntraIdSetting() bool`

+HasEntraIdSetting returns a boolean if a field has been set.

+### SetEntraIdSettingNil

+`func (o *EditSiteSettingsRequestModel) SetEntraIdSettingNil(b bool)`

+ SetEntraIdSettingNil sets the value for EntraIdSetting to be an explicit nil

+### UnsetEntraIdSetting
+`func (o *EditSiteSettingsRequestModel) UnsetEntraIdSetting()`

+UnsetEntraIdSetting ensures that no value is present for EntraIdSetting, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)